 - Develop a supportive atmosphere where students help themselves under your guidance.

-Specific roles of being a student organization advisor:
+The specific roles of being a student organization advisor are:

 - Attend regularly scheduled meetings when possible.